South Australia’s brand logo

 - Competitive review: the current logo created by Cato Partners.
 In addition, the unique set of official symbols.

 - Approach: a new symbol especially focused on the Australian Indigenous art to promote the state to businesses, tourists and its citizens.

-In order to reflect something that is easily identifiable as ‘South Australia’, the new brand displays the official State Colours along with 7 dots according to the rural regions, an integral part of the state’s community and economy.
+Therefore, in order to reflect something that is easily identifiable as ‘South Australia’, the new brand displays the official State Colours along with 7 dots according to the corresponding rural regions, an integral part of the state’s community and economy.

-All those elements have been integrated as a single group, creating a new logo.
-The preferred color for the brand is in vibrant colors.
-When placing it on black or color backgrounds, it may be used in all black or reversed out to white.
+As a result, all those elements have been integrated as a single group, creating a new logo.
+The preferred colour for the brand is in vibrant colours.
+When placing it on black or colour backgrounds, it may be used in all black or reversed out to white.